By: Camila Bustos*

 More information on the effects of climate change and the full enjoyment of human rights can be found here.

-* Maria Camila Bustos is a lead researcher at Nivela and currently an intern at the Center for the Study of Justice, Law, and Society (Dejusticia)
+* Maria Camila Bustos is a lead researcher at Nivela and currently an intern at the Center for Law, Justice and Society (Dejusticia)